How the New CARES Act May Affect Your Gift Planning

 Please note that you can also support JDC through a planned gift with your local federation, for any gift our legal name is American Jewish Joint Distribution Committee.
-If you are interested in learning more about including JDC in your estate or long-range financial plans, please contact:
+If you are interested in including JDC in your estate plans, please contact:

 Planned Giving Senior Administrator

 All discussions will be held in strictest confidence.